Who Are Hospice Volunteers?

 Bereavement volunteers participate in the 30-hour hospice training as well as an additional bereavement training.
 Bereavement volunteers support anyone anticipating a death, or grieving the loss of a loved one.
 Volunteers support clients with one-to-one support or in support groups.

 How to Become A Volunteer

 Do you have a desire to help others?
 Are you sensitive to the special needs of others with a life-limiting illness at the end-of-life, as well as their families?
 Would you like to make a meaningful impact in the life of someone else?
 Volunteering with our hospice may be one of the most fulfilling things you ever do!

-You can get started on the application process by downloading the form below and faxing it to the Volunteer Recruitment & Development Coordinator at 289-252-0676.
+You can get started on the application process by downloading, completing and emailing the form below to email@example.com.

 How do I become a hospice volunteer?

 To become a hospice volunteer, you may contact our Volunteer Recruitment & Development Coordinator at 1-855-473-8875.
 Volunteer applications are also available on Community Care Northumberland or Ed’s House Northumberland Hospice Care Centre’s website.
 Once an application or phone call is received our Volunteer Recruitment & Development Coordinator will connect with you to discuss next steps.

 What is the time commitment of volunteering with hospice?